chuck-sys/personal-site/portfolio.md

 such as finding bugs that you would never expect to find, and trying to fix the broken things as quickly as possible.

-For this project, I made sure to include as much documentation as possible, and the end result was a docs page that was nice to look at.
+For this project, we made sure to include as much documentation as possible, and the end result was a docs page that was nice to look at.

 Technologies used: